ElektraInitiative/libelektra/doc/dev/language-binding.md

-# Language Binding
+# Language Bindings

 ## Introduction

-In this section, we will explain the how to write a language binding for a native use of Elektra.
-We will go through ....
+In this section, we will explain the how to write a language binding for Elektra.

 ## TODO